Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 ``'button'`` type actions binding, defined in `ko_grid_body.htm`_, with the exception that the buttons are placed below the grid table, not the above.

-Since version 0.6.0, there is built-in `Action type 'button_footer'`_ available, which displays grid action buttons below the grid rows, so this code is not requited anymore but still it provides an useful example to someone who wants to implement custom action types and their templates.
+There is built-in `Action type 'button_footer'`_ available, which displays grid action buttons below the grid rows, so this code is not requited in recent versions of the framework, but still it provides an useful example to someone who wants to implement custom action types and their templates.

 Since version 0.7.0, there is built-in `Action type 'pagination'`_ which allows to add `iconui`_ buttons with grid actions attached directly to datatable pagination list.